 Give all infested fish a freshwater dip, followed by a formalin bath and continue treatment in a quarantine tank.
 Praziquantel has been used with some success to treat affected fish in quarantine tanks.

 Reinfection will occur no matter how effectively the fish have been treated if these parasitic turbellarian worms are not eradicated from the main aquarium.
-Unfortunately, because they can survive for several months without a host, this is often not an easy thing to do, but here are some suggestions.
+They can survive for several months without a host, although it is not an easy thing to do.
+Here are some suggestions to help prevent reinfection.

 - Leaving the main aquarium devoid of all fish for several months is a cure that some aquarists recommend, however, this is not always possible or desirable.
 The theory here is that, without a host fish, the life cycle chain will be broken and the turbellaria will not be able to reproduce and you will just be waiting for the turbellaria to die of old age.

-- Young worms live in the substrate and feed on detritus and organic debris until such time they go in search of a fish host.
+- Young worms live in the substrate and feed on detritus and organic debris until they go in search of a fish host.
 Siphoning up the excess organic matter that builds up on the bottom of the aquarium can help to control their numbers.

 - For fish-only tanks, or marine aquariums containing no freshwater-sensitive invertebrates, hyposalinity can be applied.
 When using hyposalinity (osmotic shock), stirring the substrate occasionally will help to release the higher salinity water trapped in the substrate, exposing the flatworms to the lower salinity water in the tank.

 Natural Predators of Turbellaria Worms

 Turbellaria worms are after all, marine flatworms.
 There are some fish which will consume them when given the opportunity.
-These fish include six-line wrasses (Pseudocheilinus hexataenia), yellow wrasses (Halichoeres chrysus), striped mandarinfish (Synchiropus splendidus), spotted mandarinfish (Synchiropus picturatus) and no doubt, any other Dragonette.
+These fish include six-line wrasses (Pseudocheilinus hexataenia), yellow wrasses (Halichoeres chrysus), striped mandarinfish (Synchiropus splendidus), spotted mandarinfish (Synchiropus picturatus) and no doubt, any other Dragonet.